miptleha/miptleha-blog/_posts/2020-03-11-American emigrant in Canada.md

 **December 28th**.
 This m@*n from a bureau of forecasts was mistaken!
 50 centimeters have dropped out.
 Similar, this... the snow will not melt till the summer.
 The snowplow has got stuck near our house, and this *dak the driver has come running to us with the request to borrow a shovel.
 I have told to him, that have broken six shovels, throwing back that white *rmo with which he filled up our parking, and now I shall break the seventh about his mutton head.

 **January 4th**.
-Today at last that has got out from the house!!!
+Today at last we were able to get out from the house!!!
 Has gone to shop to buy food.
 And here, on a return way this cattle - a deer and brakes hoofs all car front takes off on road.
 Injury on three thousand dollars!!!
 Well why hunters not kills these * skud in November?
 These deers everywhere and everywhere.
 That them would break off!

 **May 3th**.
 Has brought the car to a workshop.
 You will not believe, but this cart has had time to rust at all, from salt which goats from urban services strewed on roads.

 **May 10th**.
 All!
 I leave for Florida.
 I can not present myself, that somebody, being in sensible mind, will wish to live in this Canada!